 Residents are auditing sanitation at schools to ensure the government keeps its promises.

 Two pupils from an inner-city school in Johannesburg tell how bullies use weapons to instil fear in pupils and certain teachers.

-The M&G is launching a series of articles written by pupils so they publicly contribute to the debate about South Africa's education system.
+A series of comment pieces the M&G is launching will allow pupils to publicly contribute to the debate about South Africa's education system.